bruno-/fiber_scheduler/README.md

 complete.
 Use `Fiber.schedule(waiting: true)` to achieve that.

 In the below example fiber labeled `parent` will wait for the `child` fiber to complete.
-Note that only the `parent` fiber waits.
-Other fibers run as usual.
+Note that only the `parent` fiber waits, other fibers run as usual.
 This example takes 4 seconds to finish

 ```ruby